rordaz/GarageRemoteSimple/README.md

 Step 8: Select your Particle account, Function name, OpenGarage is name of the function created for the Device call "Garage".
 To finish click **Create action**

 ![Step 8](resources/IFTTT-WEBHOOK-08.png)

+### Create Shortcut on iOS or MacOS

+In progress...

+### Opening and Closing the garage

+In progress...